husarion/panther_ros/panther_battery/README.md

 ### adc_node.py

 Publishes battery state read from ADC unit.
 Available from Panther version 1.2.
+Voltage, current and temperature are smoothed out by moving average.
+3
 #### Publishes

 - `/panther/battery` [*sensor_msgs/BatteryState*]: average values of both batteries if panther has two batteries.
 In case of single battery values only for the single one.